dicengine/dice/doc/doxygen/DICe_MainPage.md

       BEGIN BOUNDARY
          ...
       END
+      TEST_FOR_MOTION
-      TEST_FOR_MOTION 0 # specifying an integer number here, rather than the window parameters
+      MOTION_WINDOW 0 # specifying an integer number here, rather than the window parameters
                         # implies use this subset id's window
     END CONFORMAL_SUBSET